 More information about my approach can be found here:

 Right now you might be:- in emotional pain, feeling anxious, depressed or confused; living in a strained relationship or have family issues; troubled by earlier life events, loss or trauma; overwhelmed by stress at work or at home; you may have encountered discrimination or perhaps you are faced with an important life decision & feeling ‘trapped' or 'stuck' and unable to move forward – Counselling and Psychotherapy can really help.

 Training, qualifications & experience

-I am a Counsellor (MBACP), trained (MSc) Person-Centred therapist and registered with the British Association for Counselling and Psychotherapy (BACP); I am also an experienced NHS and third sector mental health worker.
+I am a registered Counsellor (MBACP), trained (MSc) Person-Centred therapist and registered with the British Association for Counselling and Psychotherapy (BACP); I am also an experienced NHS and third sector mental health worker.